c4pt00/lightning-bitnet/README.md

 ## Getting Started

-Core Lightning only works on Linux and macOS, and requires a locally (or remotely) running `bitcoind` (version 25.0 or above) that is fully caught up with the network you're running on, and relays transactions (ie with `blocksonly=0`).
+Core Lightning only works on Linux and macOS, and requires a locally (or remotely) running `bitnetd` (version 25.0 or above) that is fully caught up with the network you're running on, and relays transactions (ie with `blocksonly=0`).
 Pruning (`prune=n` option in `bitcoin.conf`) is partially supported, see [here](#pruning) for more details.

 ### Installation